BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

     pass
 ```

-create an instance/s of the class and pass required parameters
+Create an instance/s of the class and pass required parameters

 ```Python
 instance1 = NameOfClass(parameter1, parameter2)
 instance2 = NameOfClass(parameter1, parameter2)
 ```

-calling methods of an instance
+Calling methods of an instance

 ```Python
 instance1.method1()